phpdevcommunity/essential-framework/framework-doc/configuration.md

 4. **`APP_PUBLIC_DIR`**: It defines the directory for public assets like CSS, JavaScript, and images.

-These default environment variables provide a foundation for configuring your Essential Framework application.
+These default environment variables provide a foundation for configuring your Michel Framework application.
 You can customize these variables in the `.env` file to suit your specific project requirements and environment settings.

 ## Configuration Files: The parameters.php File

-In the Essential Framework, the `parameters.php` file plays a crucial role in managing application parameters.
+In the Michel Framework, the `parameters.php` file plays a crucial role in managing application parameters.
 This file allows you to customize various settings, providing flexibility and adaptability to meet your project's requirements.

 #### Overridable Core Parameters